mattwach/pico_sharpmem_display/README.md

 What is a Sharp Memory Display?

-I consider it an evolution of LCD displays - higher contrast and 60FPS animations with just a bit of ghosting.
+I consider it an evolution of LCD displays - higher contrast and 60FPS animations with very little ghosting.
 Due to it's high contrast, it is often compared to e-paper (or eink) displays.
 Here is a quick comparison:

 EPaper Advantages